coderamen666/srd-v3.5-md/spells/spells-t-z.md

 -   Duplicate any other spell of 6th level or lower, provided the spell is not of a school prohibited to you.
--   Duplicate any wizard or sorcerer spell of 7th level or lower even if it's of a prohibited school.
+-   Duplicate any wizard or sorcerer spell of 7th level or lower even if it’s of a prohibited school.
--   Duplicate any other spell of 5th level or lower even if it's of a prohibited school.
+-   Duplicate any other spell of 5th level or lower even if it’s of a prohibited school.
 -   Undo the harmful effects of many other spells, such as *geas/quest* or *insanity*.